OptimisedLEarning/Project-_linked_list_Learning/README.md

-# Project-_linked_list_Learning
+# Project-\_linked_list_Learning

-creste a LinkedList class / factory, which will represent the full list. create Node class / factory, containing a value property and a nextNode property, set both as null by default.
+Create a LinkedList class / factory, which will represent the full list.
+Create Node class / factory, containing a value property and a nextNode property, set both as null by default.

 Build the following functions in your linked list class / factory: append(value) adds a new node containing value to the end of the list